thedep2/decider/docs/architecture_principles.md

 ### Principles of the Decider Pattern

-The Decider pattern is a functional pattern that separates decision logic (what to do) from evolution logic (how to change state).
+The Decider pattern is a functional pattern that separates decision logic (what events to produce) from evolution logic (how to change state based on events).
+This separation makes the code more maintainable, testable, and easier to reason about.

 #### Current State

 The project has implemented the Decider pattern:

 - [X] Separation of decider/evolve
+- [X] Build a framework

-#### Planned Implementation
+#### Implementation

 1. **Decider**: Pure function that takes a state and a command, and returns events
 2. **Evolve**: Pure function that takes a state and an event, and returns a new state
-3. **Decide+Evolve**: Combination of both to process a command and update the state
+3. **CommandHandler**: Orchestrates the process of handling a command, applying the decider, evolving the state, and saving the result

+For a detailed explanation of the Decider Framework implementation, see [Decider Framework](decider_framework.md).

 ## Roadmap